prlpl/SCCMdocs/sccm/desktop-analytics/privacy.md

 # Desktop Analytics data privacy

-Desktop Analytics is fully committed to customer data privacy, centering on these tenets:
+Desktop Analytics is fully committed to customer data privacy, centering on these tenents:

 - **Transparency:** We fully document the Windows diagnostic events.
 Review them with your company's security and compliance teams.
 The Windows Diagnostic Data Viewer lets you see diagnostic data sent from a given device.
 For more information, see [Diagnostic Data Viewer Overview](https://docs.microsoft.com/windows/configuration/diagnostic-data-viewer-overview).